saketkc/saketkc.github.io.archived/source/about/index.markdown

 sharing: true
 footer: true
 ---
-I am a first year PhD student studying Computational Biology and Bioinformatics at [University of Southern California](http://www.usc.edu).
+I am a second year PhD student studying Computational Biology and Bioinformatics at [University of Southern California](http://www.usc.edu).

 I am more active on my Math Blog, [Piddling-Pertinent](http://saket-choudhary.me/pertinent-blog)

+At some point of time I started writing solutions to Mathematics Department's [Screening Solutions](http://www.saket-choudhary.me/math-screening-solutions/)

 I spent the most wonderful years of my life(ever!) at [Indian Institute of Technology Bombay](http://www.iitb.ac.in) graduating with a Bachelors and Masters degree in Chemical Engineering.